anilmainali/PerfTest/README.md

 ## What is Performance Testing?

-Difference between Performance and Functional testing.
+## Difference between Performance and Functional Testing.

+## Why Performance Testing?